GoogleCloudPlatform/professional-services-data-validator/docs/Installation.md

 Confirm which Google user account will be used to execute the tool.
 If you plan to run this tool in production, it's recommended that you create a service account specifically for running the tool.
+There are two methods of creating the Cloud resources necessary for the tool: via Terraform or the Cloud SDK.
 ### Create cloud resources - Terraform

 You can use Terraform to create the necessary BigQuery resources.
 (See next